pylonide/pylon/doc/terms/actionrules.md

  </a:script>
 ```

-The second by specifying the template as a child of the add action rule:
+The second is by specifying the template as a child of the add action rule:

 ```xml
  <a:add set="{comm.addProduct([.])}">